 - salt – just a pinch to balance the sweetness, can totally omit

-- plain Greek yogurt – adds moisture, protein, and a slight tang (use plain dairy-free yogurt if needed)
+- plain Greek yogurt or dairy-free yogurt – adds moisture, protein, and a slight tang

-- egg or melted butter (for coating) – helps the cinnamon sugar stick (use melted coconut oil or plant-based butter for dairy-free)
+- egg or melted butter or spray coconut oil (for coating) – helps the cinnamon sugar stick (use melted coconut oil or plant-based butter for dairy-free)

 - cinnamon sugar (for coating) – adds a light, sweet crunch